-When I first moved out on my own and started ‘cooking’, Tater Tots, along with Mr. Noodles, were pretty much staples of my diet.
+When I first moved out on my own and started ‘cooking’, Tater Tots, along with Mr. Noodles, were pretty much the staples of my diet.
 Getting those little gems perfectly browned and crispy was my claim to fame.
-Now that my cooking skills have evolved to include more than just reheating packaged food, this old favourite is getting The Honour System treatment!

 Form your ‘tots’ by pressing about 2-3 tablespoons worth of the potato mixture into your palm, then shape it into those familiar cylinders.